Loveth Ayila: Club career

-Ayila played for Bobruichanka Bobruisk in the Belarusian Premier League before moving to Rivers Angels of the Nigerian Women's Championship.
+Ayila played for Bobruichanka Bobruisk in the Belarusian Premier League before moving to Rivers Angels.

 International career

-Aylia represented Nigeria U17 team in the 2010 FIFA U-17 Women's World Cup and the U20 team in the 2014 FIFA U-20 Women's World Cup.
+Aylia represented the Nigeria U17 team in the 2010 FIFA U-17 Women's World Cup and the U20 team in the 2014 FIFA U-20 Women's World Cup.
 She subsequently won three caps for the full national team, and was called up to play in the 2015 FIFA Women's World Cup, although she did not make an appearance at the tournament.

 She was also part of Nigeria's winning squad at the 2010 African Women's Championship.